Football Features

 Zola also clinched the FWA Footballer of the Year award while there was a double over Tottenham and a win over Man Utd along the way.
 Things eventually turned sour for Gullit at Stamford Bridge, but the 96/97 season was certainly one to cherish for those of a Blue persuasion.

 And that side has gone on to achieve some pretty incredible feats in managerial football, particularly for Chelsea.
 Di Matteo famously lifted the Champions League in 2012 after stepping in for Andre Villas-Boas.
-Eddie Newton, his assistant at the time, recently became Trabzonspor’s caretaker head coach.
-They won the Turkish cup final in his second game in charge.
+Eddie Newton, his assistant at the time, became Trabzonspor’s head coach in 2020, but left shortly after.
+They won the Turkish cup final in his second game in charge, originally as caretaker boss.

-Meanwhile, Zola was second-in-command to Maurizio Sarri last season as the club scooped the Europa League.
-Jody Morris is now assistant to Frank Lampard, while Steve Clarke, now manager of Scotland, held a similar position during the glory days under Jose Mourinho in the early 2000s.
+Meanwhile, Zola was second-in-command to Maurizio Sarri as the club scooped the Europa League in 2019.
+Jody Morris was assistant to Frank Lampard in his first stint at the Bridge, while Steve Clarke, now manager of Scotland, held a similar position during the glory days under Jose Mourinho in the early 2000s.
 Vialli, who succeeded Gullit, also shone in west London, lifting the UEFA Cup Winners’ Cup, as well as the FA Cup and the League Cup.

 Mark Hughes has never coached Chelsea in any form, but he didn’t fare too badly at Blackburn and had the task of heralding the new Sheikh Mansour era at Man City.
-He most recently managed Fulham, QPR, Stoke and Southampton.
+He also managed Fulham, QPR, Stoke and Southampton, and is now in the League Two play-offs with Bradford City.

 Crystal Palace 1991/92